pierrz/biggie/README.md

 ### Installation

 #### Environment
-You have to create the `.env` environment file and use/create a Github token for enabling the test buid sequence.
+You have to create the `.env` environment file and use/create a Github token for enabling the test/build sequence.

 [wip] Eventually tweak the schedule parameter for the cleaning task (see **"Data streaming"** section below.).